-If a loved one is experiencing memory loss or suddenly making poor decisions, you may want the court to appoint a guardian, which requires a declaration of incompetence.
+If a loved one is experiencing memory loss or suddenly making poor decisions, you may want the court to appoint a guardian.
+This requires a declaration of incompetence.
 Determining whether someone is incompetent to make their own decisions is a complicated process.
 (Note that some states use the term “incompetence,” while others may use “incapacity.”)

-If a loved one is unable to make decisions for him or herself, the court may appoint a substitute decision maker, often called a "guardian," but in some states called a "conservator" or other term.
+If a loved one becomes unable to make decisions for themselves, the court may appoint a substitute decision maker, often called a “guardian,” but in some states called a “conservator” or other term.
 A guardian is only appointed as a last resort if less restrictive alternatives, such as a power of attorney, are not in place or are not working.
 (A power of attorney, or POA, lets someone you designate make decisions for you if you become incapacitated.)

 The standard under which a person is deemed to require a guardian differs from state to state.
-In some states the standards are different depending on whether a complete guardianship or a conservatorship over finances only is being sought.
+In some states, the standards are different depending on whether you are seeking a complete guardianship or a conservatorship over finances only.
 Generally, a person is judged to be in need of guardianship when he or she shows a lack of capacity to make responsible decisions or decisions that are in their best interests.

 The court usually looks at a number of factors in determining the need for a guardian or conservator, including the following: